mmeacham92/unicode_hackathon/README.md

 # This is especially important as over time, regardless of regulation, new users will want to have better learning resources that serve as bridges between specialties and levels of skill sets.

-# I used this time during the hackathon to more effectively network with peers and gather information helpful to the creation of what is now a half-functioning tool.
+# I used this time during the hackathon to more effectively network with peers and gather information helpful to the creation of what is now a functioning tool.
 This project is still in progress as I want to fully understand some basic coding vocabulary in order to create educational material complementing the Token Search Tool.
+How we present information is subject to change after the complimentary educational resources are complete.

-# As a primarily educational endeavor, I seek to share this project and complementary content with everyone in hopes of collaborating with and learning from others.
+# As a primarily educational endeavor, I seek to share this project and content with everyone in hopes of collaborating with and learning from others.